Remarkable People Awards 2019

 Who are our Volunteers?

 Many of our volunteers are retired, either members of the public, members of staff or former patients, people wanting a career change or a break, or people with part-time work.
-Many young people who are considering applying to study medicine, nursing, other professions allied to medicine or support services may find spending time undertaking voluntary work at the Trust will help them decide on a future career.
+Young people who are considering applying to study medicine, nursing and other professions allied to healthcare may find that spending time undertaking voluntary work at the Trust will help them decide on a future career.
+Our support services also have volunteer opportunities for those that are interested in this field.

 Example of Tasks and Duties